dodoas/specdiff/README.md

 You can also run `bin/console` for an interactive prompt that will allow you to experiment with the gem code loaded.

 Remember to update the unreleased section of the [changelog](./CHANGELOG.md) before you submit your pull request.

+## How it works/"Architecture"

+High level description of the heuristic specdiff implements

+  1. receive 2 pieces of data: `a` and `b`
+  2. determine types for `a` and `b`
+      1. test against plugin types
+      2. test against built in types
+      3. fall back to the `:unknown` type
+  3. determine which differ is appropriate for the types
+      1. test against plugin differs
+      2. test against built in differs
+      3. fall back to the null differ (`NotFound`)
+  7. run the selected differ with a and b
+  8. package it into a `::Specdiff::Diff` which records the detected types

+  \<time passes>

+  6. at some point later when `#to_s` is invoked, stringify the diff using the differ's `#stringify`

 ## Releasing